celery/celery/docs/userguide/tasks.rst

 will keep state between requests.

-This can also be useful to cache resources, e.g. a base Task class that caches a database connection:
+This can also be useful to cache resources,
+For example, a base Task class that caches a database connection:

 .. code-block:: python